Backbase/backbase-openapi-tools/README.md

   * Fixes markdown in description not being escaped and breaking javascript.
   * Fixes missing references to extended simple types (set `unAlias` option to true).
   * Fixes missing references because confusion over whether to reference name or classname.
   * Moved the code generation into a separate module to be used by other BOAT components.
   * Cleaning up dependencies
   * Added boat:bundle mojo to bundle fragments into a single spec.
   * boat:bundle unaliases the spec.

 * *Spring Generator*
   * Added `useWithModifiers` to use the `with` prefix for POJO modifiers (defaults to `false`; for compatibility with the old RAML generator must be set to `true`).
+  * Fixed x-abstract extension (not generated)
   * Reset the defaults of the options added in 0.2.7 to avoid breaking changes.
     - useLombokAnnotations: false
     - openApiNullable: true